 There’s a reason why brides white wear white wedding dresses, but it may not be what you think.
 Here’s why you should consider an unconventional wedding dress instead.

 Yup.
-One royal lady decided she’d wear white, and now we all do.
-She married her cousin, by the way.
+One Royal lady decided she’d wear white, and now we all do.
+She married her cousin too, by the way.

 A few years later, Godey’s Lady’s Book proclaimed “Custom has decided, from the earliest ages, that white is the most fitting hue, whatever may be the material.
 It is an emblem of the purity and innocence of girlhood, and the unsullied heart she now yields to the chosen one.”

 And that was it.
-White became the wedding dress colour of choice, as if no other colour was ever an option, apparently worn to symbolise purity.
+White became the wedding dress colour of choice (as if no other colour was an option).

-Hmmm, so quick question: would you be taking your wedding fashion advice from Meghan Markle if it turned our Prince Harry was her cousin?
+Hmmm, so quick question: would you be taking your wedding fashion advice from Meghan Markle if it turned out Prince Harry was her cousin?

 Sure, there are plenty of celebrity influencers who have the star power to kickstart new fashion trends, that’s kinda how the fashion game works, but I believe we have little more autonomy than the gals back in 1840 did.

-Perhaps an unconventional wedding dress shouldn’t actually be coined as “unconventional” because the convention behind it (like most of the aspects of weddings we believe to be tradition) is actually a bit of a farce.
+Perhaps an unconventional wedding dress shouldn’t actually be coined as “unconventional” because the convention behind it (like many other wedding traditions), is a bit of a farce.

-So, if you have always dreamed of wearing a flowing, silk, floral gypsy-goddess dress, a figure-hugging gold sequin stunner, or if you feel more comfortable in tailored pants or wearing something you already own, then rock on with your bad self.
+So, if you have always dreamed of wearing a flowing, silk, floral, fierce and wild-goddess dress, a figure-hugging gold sequin stunner, or if you feel more comfortable in tailored pants or wearing something non-traditional that you already own, then rock on with your bad self.

-Just in case you need anymore convincing that wedding dress traditions are most certainly in need of a refresh, want know why we wear wedding veils?
+Just in case you need any more convincing that wedding dress traditions are most certainly in need of a refresh, here’s another not-so-fun fact about wedding veils.